Donald Trump Dines at Joe's Seafood Next to the White House

 Armed with Secret Service, President Donald Trump headed one block from the White House to Joe’s Seafood, Prime Steak, and Stone Crab to prove how safe DC is following his federal law enforcement takeover.
 It’s the first DC restaurant Trump has visited over his two terms as president, other than the now-closed steakhouse in his former Pennsylvania Avenue hotel.
-He was joined by VP JD Vance, Secretary of State Marco Rubio, and Defense Secretary Pete Hegseth—plus a group of shouting protesters who were inside the restaurant.
+He was joined by VP JD Vance, Secretary of State Marco Rubio, Defense Secretary Pete Hegseth, and other top White House officials—plus a group of shouting protesters who were inside the restaurant.

 Trump booed as he enters Joe’s Seafood a block from the White House. pic.twitter.com/oGVWj0pPmp